Deaths in Donegal - Sunday evening, October 24, 2021

 The death has taken place in The Mater Hospital, Dublin, of Bella Doherty (Roarty), Knockastolar, Gweedore.
 Sadly missed by her loving husband Jimmy, daughters Roseleen and Margaret, sons Cathal and Seimí, brothers Hughie and Martin, cherished grandchildren and extended family and friends.

-Her remains will repose at the family home from 11am on Tuesday, September 26.
+Her remains are repose at the family home.
 Rosary both nights at 9pm.
 Funeral Mass in St Mary's Chapel, Derrybeg, on Thursday at 11am with burial afterwards in the new graveyard, Annagry.
 Social distancing and wearing of face masks is required in line with current regulations.

 Bella's Funeral Mass can be viewed on Kieran Roarty Funeral Director Facebook page.